Data for Permitting and Remediation Must be Generated by Accredited Labs

 - The lab supplies data for which we do not offer accreditation.

-Starting July 1, 2008, we will accept analytical data for a permitting or remediation decision only if the data comply with all applicable rules for the regulatory program involved and:
+We accept analytical data for a permitting or remediation decision only if the data comply with all applicable rules for the regulatory program involved and:

 - we have approved an exception as described above, or